hexanal/fredmercy-blog/src/content/en/blog/2019/03/11/the-quest-begins.md

 type: post
 ---

-`7:40am:` Sipping on a cup of coffee and staring out the window at the uncharacteristically blue sky; I'm thinking about how hectic the last few weeks have been while at the same time how little I've been able to achieve.
-But, everything in due time, I suppose.
+`7:40am:` ~~Sipping on a cup of coffee and staring out the window at the uncharacteristically blue sky; I'm thinking about how hectic the last few weeks have been while at the same time how little I've been able to achieve.
+But, everything in due time, I suppose.~~

-Things don't look half bad right now, and this week is full of promises.
-I need lords to allow me to slave away all week to make them more prosperous, so that when the gold coins spill over, I can amass them and afford sustenance.

 `7:49am:` Eventually I will try to incorporate more fun things in this blog.
 Maybe some day it'll get to a point where I'm comfortable sharing it to the world! (no it's not live... haven't shared the link yet!)